 Note: the below are not eligible for off-campus Federal Work Study.
-Please see FWS eligible opportunities.

 Through service, Amigos provides leadership development opportunities for young people, promotes community development in Latin America, and facilitates multicultural understanding in the Americas.
 Visit their volunteer page for more information.

 AJWS's Volunteer Summer program combines the study of social justice in a Jewish context and social service through hands-on community projects in the developing world or the former Soviet Union.
-Learn more about what you can do on their get involved page.
+Learn more about what you can do on their Get Involved page.

 Global Routes is a tax-exempt California-based nonprofit organization committed to offering experiences that allow people with different world views to engage each other in creating a global community.
 The future of that community is dependent upon understanding, open communication, mutual respect, and interdependence between diverse peoples.
 It also depends on the preservation of the cultural and natural environments in which we all live.
 To further this end, Global Routes designs educational service projects and internships that allow students of all ages to extend themselves by living and working with people in communities throughout the world.
 Interested?
-Submit an application today!
+Contact them today!

 Global Service Corps (GSC) provides cross-cultural learning and community service adventures for volunteers 20 years and older in Costa Rica, Kenya, and Thailand.
 Volunteers may work with education, the environment, or public health.
 Program options vary from two weeks to six months.
 They also offer student internship programs.
-Learn more about the programs offered, or (if you're ready), fill out an application!

 Global Volunteer Network is a nonprofit organization that places people in community projects in China, Ecuador, Ghana, Nepal, and Romania.
 Volunteers have the opportunity to participate in a variety of educational and community aid programs.
 Volunteers can be involved in areas such as teaching English, environmental work, health, and sanitation.
 This experience includes cultural home stays.
 Check out their program listing to find out how to apply.